 FM Mini Review: Excellent all-around card for frequent traveler.
-Best when paired with no-fee Chase Freedom, no-fee Freedom Unlimited & no-fee Chase Ink Cash
+Best when paired with no-fee Chase Freedom Flex, no-fee Freedom Unlimited & no-fee Chase Ink Cash

 Card Type: Visa Infinite

-Noteworthy perks: $300 Annual Travel Credit ⚬ Points worth 1.5 cents each towards travel ⚬ Primary auto rental collision damage waiver ⚬ Priority Pass Select lounge access ⚬ $100 Global Entry fee credit ⚬ $60 annual DoorDash credit in 2020 & 2021 ⚬ Free DashPass for up to 2 years upon activation ⚬ One year Lyft Pink membership ⚬ Earn 10X on Lyft spend
+Noteworthy perks: $300 Annual Travel Credit ⚬ Points worth 1.5 cents each towards travel ⚬ Primary auto rental collision damage waiver ⚬ Priority Pass Select lounge access ⚬ $100 Global Entry fee credit ⚬ $60 annual DoorDash credit in 2020 & 2021 ⚬ Free DashPass for at least 1 year (activate by 12/31/21) ⚬ One year Lyft Pink membership ⚬ Earn 10X on Lyft spend

 See also: Chase Ultimate Rewards Complete Guide

 The $550 Chase Sapphire Reserve card is my pick for the best all around travel rewards card.
 It has decent perks, best-in-class travel protections, and excellent rewards for spend: 3X points for both travel and dining.
 This card earns valuable Chase Ultimate Rewards points.
 With the Sapphire Reserve card, points are worth 1.5 cents each when redeemed for travel through the Chase Ultimate Rewards portal.

 Call (888) 338-2586 to check your application status